 The SID clubhouse (photo) provides basic changing facilities and equipment storage.
 We do not have any toilets or showers.
 The unofficial clubhouse for apres sail is the "Purty Kitchen".

-When sailing on Silver Wind or Obsession you can use the marina facilities (changing rooms, toilets, showers etc)
+When sailing on Silver Wind or Mayfly you can use the marina facilities (changing rooms, toilets, showers etc)

 Is safety cover provided?